vsTerminus/Goose/README.md

 - Google Maps (API Key)
 - YouTube (API Key)
 - DarkSky.net (API Key)

+While you won't need an API Key for the Pretend You're Xyzzy functionality, you will need to set up [cah-cards](https://github.com/Grinnz/cah-cards) by [Grinnz](https://github.com/Grinnz) and put your web service URL in this bot's config file.

 In addition, you'll need a database set up for some of the functions (Weather, comic, and nowplaying).
 I use MySQL and have not tested it with anything else, although in theory it should work with anything supported by Perl DBI.